 Menus are navigation tools for your visitors and will remain in the same location from page to page.
-Typically, these static menus are found in the header or footer of a website.
+Typically, these menus are found in the header or footer of a website.

 - Log in to the WordPress Administrator.

 - Click on Appearance, then click on Editor.